 - 4.17 According to updated EM&A Manual Section 6.17, bi-monthly ecological monitoring is conducted by the IEC ENVIRON Hong Kong Limited.
-In brief, the monitoring tasks include regular check on the retained and transplanted trees and shrubs, monitoring on fauna groups and aquatic fauna within the works area and any ecologically sensitive area within 100 m of the works boundary. - 4.18 In this Reporting Period, ecological monitoring in Area under Contract 2 is performed on 18 July 2013 and the report is presented in Appendix M.
+In brief, the monitoring tasks include regular check on the retained and transplanted trees and shrubs, monitoring on fauna groups and aquatic fauna within the works area and any ecologically sensitive area within 100 m of the works boundary. - 4.18 In this Reporting Period, ecological monitoring in Area under Contract 2 is performed on 26 September 2013.